vtex/shoreline/packages/site/documentation/foundations/colors.md

 ![Red Palette](../../src/images/red-palette.png)

-### Blue Light
+### Light Blue

-- Blue Light color is mainly used for backgrounds in information messages, and status.
+- Light Blue color is mainly used for backgrounds in information messages, and status.
-- Use Blue Light color for highlighting information such as text or numbers.
+- Use Light Blue color for highlighting information such as text or numbers.
-- Use Blue Light color for line charts.
+- Use Light Blue color for line charts.

 ![Blue Light Palette](../../src/images/blue-light-palette.png)

-## Foreground
+### Grey

 - Use black color for main text.
-- Use grey.50 for secondary texts, which have a lower of importance than main texts, such as captions, subtitles, descriptions, etc.
+- Use grey50 for secondary texts, which have a lower of importance than main texts, such as captions, subtitles, descriptions, etc.
-- Use grey.50 for icons colors.
+- Use grey50 for icons colors.
+- Use white color for main pages background.
+- Use grey10 color for highlighting background in specific scenarios like a sidebar component.
+- Do not use grey10 as a border color for inputs and divisions.
+- Use grey30 color for the main border (cards, lines, dividers, etc.)
+- Use blue30 for focus navigaiton.

 ![Grey Palette](../../src/images/grey-palette.png)

-## Background

-We have two main color options for background on the Admin UI:

-### White:

-- Use white color for main pages background.

-### Grey:

-- Use grey.10 color for highlighting background in specific scenarios like a sidebar component.
-- Do not use grey.10 as a border color for inputs and divisions.

-## Border

-- Use grey.30 color for the main border (cards, lines, dividers, etc.)
-- Use blue.30 for focus navigaiton.

-## Extended palette

-Use extended palette colors for tag component (except pink palette).

 ### Purple